 Source: SAR, MOI, Bulgarian Helsinki Committee.

 Out of the 8,592 persons applying from pre-removal detention, 0 asylum seekers (0%) were detained for more than 6 months.

 The average duration of detention of wrongly detained unaccompanied children decreased to 8 days in 2020.
 It has to be noted however that 14-days of medical quarantine are excluded from the detention duration.

 Duration of asylum detention

 Detention during the status determination procedure in closed reception facilities is limited by the law to the shortest period possible.
-However, in practice the SAR kept asylum seekers in closed centres until the decision on their asylum applications became final, which for some of the detained asylum seekers extended to 6-7 months, and nearly 11 months in 1 case.
+However, in practice the SAR kept asylum seekers in closed centres until the decision on their asylum applications became final, which for some of the detained asylum seekers extended to 6-7 months, and nearly 11 months in one case in 2018.
 The regular review of necessity as per the law is so far applied formally, resulting in detained asylum seekers being released only following the engagement of legal assistance and representation.

-The average asylum detention duration in 2020 decreased to 48 days compared to 109 days in 2019 and 196 days in 2018, but this remains far from the legal standard set in the law according to which detention should last for the “shortest period possible”.
+The average asylum detention duration in 2021 slightly increased to 50 days compared to 48 days in 2020, 109 days in 2019 and 196 days in 2018, but this remains far from the legal standard set in the law according to which detention should last for the “shortest period possible”.
 It has to be noted that this duration used to be quite extensive (252 days in 2019 and 192 days in 2018).